raquelredo/Projects/Machine Learning/Mobile_ts/mobile_ts.md

     We have ['long' 'short'] activities according to lenght.
 And we have [6, 6] activities

+Does every subject participate in all sorts of activities and of both lengths?

 ```python
 df2 = df.groupby(by = ["subject","activity"])["label_len"].agg("nunique")